 1. Mortgage protection

-It makes sense to buy a life insurance plan that coordinates around your mortgage to make sure that it’s paid off.
+So, it makes sense to buy a life insurance plan to pay off your mortgage and alleviate the financial burden from your family. that coordinates around your mortgage to make sure that it’s paid off.

 2. Income replacement

-Many financial planners agree that 10 times your annual income is a good amount of life insurance coverage to start with.
+Purchase life insurance of course!
+But further, many money gurus like Dave Ramsey and Clark Howard agree that 10 times your annual income in life insurance coverage is a good amount to start with.

-By covering 10 times your income, you ensure your earning power remains and your family has time to recover and develop a plan to continue economically without you.
+By covering 10 times your income in life insurance, you ensure your earning power remains many years beyond your passing.
+It gives your family time to recover and develop a plan to continue economically without you.
 It also allows your family to maintain their standard of living without worrying about how they will pay bills and other expenses.

 3. Retirement protection

-If you pass away before you reach your retirement, you’ll also lose the funds that you would have set aside in your pension plan or retirement program.
+If you pass away before you reach your retirement, you’ll also lose funding you would have set aside in your pension plan or retirement program.